 - Selectable presets along with full parameter morphing and randomization via CV.

-- All synthesis parameters can be assigned to the X, Y and MOD controls.
+- All synthesis parameters along with Saturation and Bitcrusher effects can be assigned to the X, Y and MOD controls.

 - 128 user preset slots with import/export management via USB, loaded with factory presets designed by Richard Devine and AAS.

 Plonk uses a technique known as physical modelling to synthesize, with great realism, the way in which sound is produced by acoustic instruments.
 The Plonk module is, itself, focused primarily on creating percussive sounds — both pitched and un-pitched; natural and unnatural; acoustic-sounding or totally electronic.

 Plonk does this by breaking sound creation into two distinct elements — the exciter and the resonator.
 The exciter is a mathematical model of the device used to strike a particular surface.
 Plonk, because it’s percussion oriented, has two types of exciters: one modelled on a mallet, and the other providing a noise source.
 The resonator is a virtualization of the object being struck, which vibrates, resonates and creates the body of a sound.
 Plonk offers several types of resonators: beam; marimba; drumhead; membrane; plate; and string.

 Plonk provides numerous parameters that let you shape, mold and design both the exciter and the resonator, thus enabling you to synthesize the sound of striking or scraping almost any type of object — real or imagined.
 In this way, Plonk can accurately model the sounds of kicks, snares, toms, cymbals, claps, tablas, congas and all manner of traditional percussion instruments.
 It can also model pitched percussive instruments, like vibes, marimbas, and even bass or guitar-like tones.
 Of course, it additionally excels at modelling instruments that heretofore never existed.